Skip to content

 Install the Windows Developer Mode.
 Go to the start menu and type features.
 Navigate to Apps and Features ➤ Manage optional features ➤ add feature ➤ Windows Developer Mode ➤ install.

-Also enable OpenSSH, uninstall Notepad and Wordpad, and disable other unnecessary Optional Features – which is most of them.
+Also enable OpenSSH, uninstall Notepad and Wordpad, and disable other unnecessary Optional Features (most are unnecessary).
 These include the Telnet Client, Windows Media Player, and PowerShell 2.0.

 Example Optional Features